MineableToken/Mineable-Token-GPU-Miner/README.md

 AMD APP SDK v3.0.130.135 (OpenCL) can be downloaded from https://drive.google.com/file/d/1P5jqRGbWRW1l5vxlm8MqaQRBKpUNUSyf/view?usp=sharing

 # SOLO MODE User must have Ethereum on Arbitrum Account
-Also must fill in account and private key in ABASMiner file
+Also must fill in account and private key in 0xMineableTokenMiner.conf file

 ### How to start SOLO mining using ABAS Miner